swsnu/swppfall2019/hw3/README.md

 Among these global specifications, the prior specification has the higher priority.
 For example, if someone requests for a non-existing article without signing in, response with `401` instead of `404`.

-Also, please make sure to implement your request methods under the following detailed specifications (in your `views.py`)
+Also, please make sure to implement your request methods under the following detailed specifications (in your `views.py`).
+When the server successfully handles a request, it responds with a JSONResponse for GET and responds with a HTTPResponse for POST, PUT, and DELETE.

 - POST `api/signup`: